gazeliusskedinger/CipherMaster/README.md

 # CipherMaster
 A cipher toolset probably usable for something I started making this while reading the "Ghost in the wires" Where there is a small cipher made on every chapter.
-So when this tool is dom it will hopefully help to solve all of them.
+So when this tool is done it will hopefully help to solve all of them.
 And in the future more.

 TODO...